apichlkostner/CarND-Advanced-Lane-Lines/README.md

 To fit the curve a simple second order polynomial approximation is used (f(y)=Ay^2+By+C).
 The calculation is done by the NumPy function `polyfit()`.

 To smooth the detected curves an exponential average of the last curves is calculated (f_average = factor * f_average + (1-factor) * f_fit).

+If there are bad conditions in the frame the fitted points are normally no sufficient to have a good enough fit.
+So there is a threshold for the minimum number of fitted pixels used.
+If not enough pixels are available the polynom is not updated and the last fit is used again.

 This is done in `LaneFit.fitCurves()`